csmc-vaneykjlab/pine/README.md

 | Label | `label` |

 ### Output directory description
-A diretory is created in the specified output directory after the analysis completes.
+A directory is created in the specified output directory after the analysis completes.
 This directory will contain six files:
 - **Interactions.csv** - The results for each Protein ID in the analysis.
 - **PINE.cluego.txt** - Pathways and GO terms found to be significant by ClueGO.
 - **PINE.cys** - The Cytoscape file containing the interaction network.